 - Compliance with the proper requirements for signing and witnessing a will; and

 - The absence of fraud or undue influence

 These factors all seem to be obvious and make sense.
 And yet litigation of wills on the basis of these matters is quite common, and extremely upsetting for family members affected by the litigation, not to mention very expensive.
 It also delays the receipt of inheritance assets by beneficiaries.

 The other most common form of deceased estate disputes are family provision applications in which a person (spouse, child or dependent of the deceased person) seeks provision from the estate on the basis that the will (or the intestate estate) fails to make adequate (or any) provision for them.
-We have absolute freedom to leave our property however we wish, but this freedom is subject to duties to look after our family.
-This cause of action means that our estate can be held up and diminished by this form of estate litigation.
-It is worth thinking about whether your estate might be affected by an unhappy family member, and to obtain advice about how to manage that risk.
+We have absolute freedom to leave our property however we wish, but this freedom is subject to duties we have to look after our family.
+This cause of action means that our estate can be held up and diminished by legal costs.
+It is worth thinking about whether your estate might be affected by an unhappy family member, and to obtain advice about how to manage that risk during the planning stage.